When it comes to wasting time in front of a computer, I’m a triple black belt.

 Simply put, the earlier I get up, the more I’ll get done.

-So I made the goal to be up and working by 6:30 each morning.
+So I made the goal to really improve my morning routine and be up and working by 6:30 each morning.

 That gave me 5 and a half hours to get stuff done before calling it quits for the day.